charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 Luke arrives on Bespin just minutes after Han is encased in carbonite (which in turn happened just hours after Leia and Han's arrival).
 While Luke believes himself to have been fully trained as a Jedi, in fact he spent no more than a day on Dagobah!

 Vader is a far better fighter than Luke.
-He is fitted with sophisticated cybernetic enhancements, not to mention that he actually *did* receive Jedi training.
+He is fitted with sophisticated cybernetic enhancements -- not to mention that he actually did receive Jedi training.
 They seem evenly matched only because Vader is careful not to kill the enraged Luke.
 Vader first tries talking, but Luke is quick to attack.
 He tries to freeze Luke in carbonite.
 He tries to knock him out with heavy levitated objects.
 Only after all of this does he cut off Luke's hand.
 Vader knows well enough that the hand can be replaced; he hopes that Luke's pain and shock will snap him out of his hypnosis, and again tries to reason with his son.

 ![](/assets/images/tasp/vader_goal.jpg)
 *Source: [The Skywalker Paradigm Strikes Back](http://ammonra.org/skywalkerparadigm/a_leiaknew_esb_comp.html)*